5 Weighted Ab Exercises (10-Minute Abs With Dumbbell)

 5. Return your left forearm to the mat, rolling back into a forearm plank.

-6. Then use your right hand to reach under and pull the dumbbell across the mat, back to your right elbow.
+6. Then use your right hand to reach under and pull the dumbbell across the mat back to your right elbow.

 Targets: Rectus abdominis (six pack ab muscles), transverse abs (deep corset abs under the six pack ab muscles), obliques, hips, shoulders and back.

-deadbug with dumbbell | weighted ab exercises
+two women performing a deadbug with dumbbell as part of the best weighted ab exercises

-How To Do A Weighted Dead Bug
+How to Do a Weighted Single Side Dead Bug

 3. Contract your ab muscles as you extend your right arm overhead while simultaneously straightening your left leg.
 Return to the starting position.